aondio/support/README.md

 The customer reports a weird Varnish behaviour and s/he can't explain what is going on.
 To the support case is attached a varnishgather, whcih can be found here: https://filebin.varnish-software.com/equnbmapw2t23bbt-Tsupport_case

 1. Review the gather to understand what is happening with Varnish.
-2. If/when you have understood what is wrong with the Varnish installation, open a pull request for this repository pointting out the problem and a possible workaround/solution.
+2. If/when you have understood what is wrong with the Varnish installation, describe the problem and a possible workaround/solution.

-Hint:
+Hints:
 1. varnishgahter script is open source and lives here: https://github.com/varnish/varnishgather
 2. Chapter 7 of the book is good starting point to understand what to look at when debugging